eldobbins/rv-nanuq-dataproc/navigation/README.md

 ## Plotting

 There are 2 plotting scripts: one for raw data and one for the clean-up verions.
 They make maps and timeseries.
 The plots of clean data (Level 1) are saved.
+Both scripts run on all the available data files.

-Feb 6, 2022
+*Feb 6, 2022*